 % cl /D "WIN32" rokuExternalControl.c

-With the External Control Protocol, you have complete control of your Roku box over the network.
+With ECP, you have complete control of your Roku device over the network.
 We can't wait to see what kind of solutions our developer community can create.
-The sample C program can be quickly modified to run in a variety of environments including firefox, IE, and other browser plugins, iPhone, iPad, and other mobile device environments.
+The sample C program can be quickly modified to run in a variety of environments including Firefox, IE, and other browser plugins, iPhone, iPad, and other mobile device environments.

-The SDK also includes a couple of java applications.
-There is an android remote app in examples/source/ecp_client/android_remote and a simple applications to find Roku boxes on the local LAN in examples/source/ecp_client/Roku_Finder.
+The SDK also includes a couple of Java applications.
+There is an Android remote application in examples/source/ecp_client/android_remote, and a simple application to find Roku devices on the local area network in examples/source/ecp_client/Roku_Finder.

-The Roku DIAL SDK contains detailed documentation of Roku's DIAL support, as well as BrightScript, Android, and iOS sample applications.
-In DIAL parlance, the BrightScript sample is the first screen application, and the Android and iOS apps are the second screen apps.
-These samples applications should help you get started with your own Roku DIAL support.
+The Roku DIAL SDK contains detailed documentation of Roku DIAL support, as well as BrightScript, Android, and iOS sample applications.
+In DIAL parlance, the BrightScript sample is the first screen application, and the Android and iOS apps are the second screen applications.
+These sample applications should help you get started with your own Roku DIAL support.